-Shaming kids kills their capacity to act from internalised values and instead fires up their desire to simply stay out of trouble.
+Shaming kids kills their capacity to act from internalised values, and instead fires up their desire to simply stay out of trouble.
 We send them backwards.
 They might do the right thing, but internally there’s no connection between their behaviour and doing the ‘right’ thing, or acting with compassion and empathy.
-It creates compliant kids who will act in such a way to avoid future shame, but it does nothing to build kids with strong minds who are guided by an internalised drive to make good choices.
+It creates compliant kids who will act in such a way as to avoid future shame, but it does nothing to build kids with strong minds who are guided by an internalised drive to make good choices.
 When kids feel shame, they will focus on who they are (naughty? disappointing?), rather than what they’ve done.

 It fails to teach empathy.

 Empathy is the cornerstone of healthy relationships and emotional intelligence.
 It requires that children look outside of themselves to see what other people might be experiencing, but shame consumes their attention and turns it inward on themselves and their deficiencies.
 We know from research that children who are more likely to feel shame actually have less capacity to feel empathy towards others.

 Shaming causes kids to feel small and powerless.
 Disempowerment is an awful thing to feel and some children will try to reclaim this by finding another way to exert their power – usually by seeking out someone who is more vulnerable and easier to stand over.

 Shaming models dysfunctional ways to deal with problems.
 It teaches kids that it’s okay to be critical, judgemental, righteous when someone gets it wrong.
 If we yell the message, it’s even worse.
 A tantrum is a tantrum whether it’s from an adult or a child.
 I’ve thrown a few decent ones myself, but when it happens, it’s important not to hold it out as deserved or provoked by the child.
 In the same way we need them to own their behaviour, we need to do the same.

 Encourages lies and secrecy.